What is a VAT number and how can I get one?

 How can Marosa help you with your getting a VAT number?

-Obtain a VAT number quickly and easily in any European country
+Easily obtain a VAT number in any European country

-We will help assess VAT registration needs in any country, outline required documents, and guide you through completing and submitting them.
+We will help assess VAT registration needs in any country, outline required documents, and guide you through the application process.

 Experience with urgent and complex VAT registrations